 Howard Hawk’s classic Bringing Up Baby features Cary Grant in one of his funniest roles as the absent-minded paleontologist, David Huxley.
 That character inspired Koepp who wanted Leoni’s Egyptologist character to have similar quirks.
 “I like academics because they often get lost in their head, and that makes for an interesting character.”

 7. Ricky Gervais had a bad case of the giggles.

-“Not only have I got a childish sense of humor, but I’ve got a baby’s sense of humor” Gervais joked.
+“Not only have I got a childish sense of humor, but I’ve got a baby’s sense of humor,” Gervais joked.
 He had an especially hard time not laughing on set, sometimes breaking into laughter at the slightest gesture.
-His scene with SNL-alum Kristen Wigg was an especially challenging scene as the actors had to tackle the quick-pace of dialogue, improvisation, and not breaking.
+His scene with SNL-alum Kristen Wigg was an especially challenging scene as the actors had to juggle quick-paced dialogue, improvisation, and keeping a straight face.
 “Sometimes you feel like you're going insane, because someone is going to have to get through this with a straight face,” Koepp said.